albertattard/demo-shopping/distributed-rest/README.md

    1 directory, 2 files
    ```

-3. **Run the application**
+3. **Run the Application**

-   The _Cart_ component depends on the _Catalogue_, thus it is recommended to
+   The _Cart_ component depends on the _Catalogue_ component, so it’s
-   start the _Catalogue_ component first and then start the _Cart_ component.
+   recommended to start the _Catalogue_ component first.
+Starting the _Cart_
-   While the _Cart_ component starts without the _Catalogue_ component, it will
+   component without the _Catalogue_ component will result in failure once a
-   fail once a request is made as it depends on the _Catalogue_ component to be
+   request is made, as the _Cart_ component relies on the _Catalogue_ to be up
-   up and running.
+   and running.

-   The components are started in the background for convenience, and can be
+   Both components are started in the background for convenience, but you can
-   started in different terminal sessions if preferred.
+   also run them in different terminal sessions if you prefer.

-   1. Run the _Catalogue_ component (in the background).
+   1. **Run the _Catalogue_ component in the background**:

       ```shell
       # Start the application in the background